lamaJL1126/CAD_of_Python/README.md

 *The point about start.*

 ## Creation of CAD software based on Python.
-Compared to other programming languages, I'm not as proficient in Python, so I'll be working on a project to learn it at the same time.Lol
+Compared to other programming languages, I'm not as proficient in Python, so I'll be working on a project to learn it simultaneously.
+Also, my English is poor, lol.

 ### How to use
 You need to install ezdxf